felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample03/README.md

 ### Activity:
-* Update the code to enable defining custom actions for opening the three layers supported by the TomTom API.
+* Update the code to enable defining custom actions for opening the three layers supported by the TomTom API [ "basic", "hybrid", "labels" ].
 Create a unique custom action for each layer.

 <strong>HINT:</strong> Include the layer name as a parameter in the function that generates the command.
 Refer to the
 TomTom documentation for the available layer names: